axway-streams/axway-amplify-streams-js/README.md

 # streamdata-js
-<a href="http://streamdata.io" target="_blank">streamdata.io</a> Javascript SDK package containing SDK, documentation and sample applications.
+<a href="http://streamdata.io" target="_blank">streamdata.io</a> Javascript SDK package containing SDK, <a href="http://htmlpreview.github.io/?https://github.com/streamdataio/streamdataio-js/blob/master/doc/index.html" target="_blank">documentation</a> and sample applications.

 The SDK allows the use of the streamdata.io proxy to get data pushed from various sources and to use them in your application.